Here you can learn more about our church and what we do. We would love to have you

 The New Hope Choir meets every Wednesday evening at 6:00 pm. to rehearse.
 We are always looking for new voices to enrich our worship.

-Our Handbell choir has rehearsal on Wednesday evenings at 7:00 p.m.
+Our Handbell choir has rehearsal on Sunday Mornings at 9:00 a.m.
 They play several Sundays throughout the year.

 Our Children’s Choir has rehearsal on Sunday afternoons at 1:30 p.m. and sing several Sundays throughout the year.